List of The Idolmaster characters: Cinderella Project

 Riina is a girl who loves rock music and aspires to be a rock idol.
 She is somewhat similar in demeanor to Makoto.
 Although almost the opposite of Miku, she and Miku were paired up as a unit, mainly because they were the only idols who hadn't debuted at the time.
 After some seriously heated arguments and fights, they learned to get along and perform together, although they still tended to be at odds with each other often.
 Riina plays guitar, but apparently only knows some simple chords and has headphones on most of the time, listening to rock music.
 Like Miku, who has a large collection of cat ears, she has a large collection of headphones, but is always seen with the same pair at work.
 She has a great admiration for a young boy who tries out her guitar and plays an amazing sequence of riffs on it, despite him being left-handed and her guitar being a right-handed one.
 She also has a tendency to say that something is "rocking", usually when she likes something, like her unit's name, which was originally just a placeholder placed by the Producer, since the unit didn't have a name on the sign-up sheet for the idol festival.
 She is one half of the unit "Asterisk" along with Miku.

-Her Cinderella Master single, released on January 23, 2013, charted on the Oricon Singles Chart for five weeks and topped at #7 on February 4.
+Her Cinderella Master single, released on January 23, 2013, charted on the Oricon Singles Chart for five weeks and topped at No. 7 on February 4.